-In the case of the Schroder European Alpha Income Fund, Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund; Schroder Multi-Asset Total Return Fund and Schroder India Equity Fund, each Fund may invest without limitation, where this is specifically stated in its investment objective and policy, in approved money market instruments (as defined for the purposes of the FCA Rules).
+In the case of the Schroder European Alpha Income Fund, Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund; Schroder Multi-Asset Total Return Fund, Schroder India Equity Fund, Schroder UK-Listed Equity Income Maximiser Fund, Schroder Global Energy Transition Fund and Schroder Global Sustainable Growth Fund, each Fund may invest without limitation, where this is specifically stated in its investment objective and policy, in approved money market instruments (as defined for the purposes of the FCA Rules).
 Approved money market instruments held within a UCITS Scheme must be (i) admitted to or dealt in on an eligible market; or (ii) the issue or the issuer of the approved money market instrument is regulated for the purpose of protecting investors and savings and the money market instrument is issued or guaranteed in accordance with one of the following provisions:

-(A) the approved money-market instrument is issued or guaranteed by a central, regional or local authority or central bank of an EEA State, the European Central Bank, the European Union or the European Investment Bank, a non-EEA State or, in the case of a federal state, by one of the members making up the federation, or by a public international body to which one or more EEA States belong; or:

-- (B) the approved money-market instrument is issued or guaranteed an establishment subject to prudential supervision in accordance with criteria defined by European Union law or an establishment which is subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Union law; or - (C) money market instruments issued by a body, any securities of which are dealt in on an eligible market.
+- (A) the approved money-market instrument is issued or guaranteed by a central, regional or local authority or central bank of an EEA State, the European Central Bank, the European Union or the European Investment Bank, a non-EEA State or, in the case of a federal state, by one of the members making up the federation, or by a public international body to which one or more EEA States belong; or: - (B) the approved money-market instrument is issued or guaranteed an establishment subject to prudential supervision in accordance with criteria defined by European Union law or an establishment which is subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Union law; or - (C) money market instruments issued by a body, any securities of which are dealt in on an eligible market.

-Each Fund may invest up to 10% of its net asset value in aggregate in approved money market instruments not falling within (A) or (B) above.
+Each Fund, with the exception of Schroder Islamic Global Equity Fund, may invest up to 10% of its net asset value in aggregate in approved money market instruments not falling within (A) or (B) above.